The Ketogains method: Your ultimate guide to gaining muscle and losing fat on a ketogenic diet

 Rather than trying to track everything all at once, you need to identify a few things to monitor to ensure you are moving towards your goals.

-In the context of losing fat and gaining muscle the best things to track appear to be:
+In the context of losing fat and gaining muscle the best things to track are:

 - weight/body fat,